lgw2/lgw2.github.io/_teaching/csci246-spring-2023/syllabus.md

 All course communication will be through our course Discord server.
 See D2L announcement for link.
 Please [change your nickname](https://support.discord.com/hc/en-us/articles/219070107-Server-Nicknames#:~:text=If%20you're%20on%20the,new%20nickname%20of%20your%20choice!) to your full name (first and last).
 Additionally, I suggest managing your notification settings.
 Check out Discord's [Notification Settings 101 page](https://support.discord.com/hc/en-us/articles/215253258-Notifications-Settings-101) to get started.
-You may also need to manage the application notification settings your device.
+You may also need to manage the application notification settings on your device.

 ## Course outcomes
 By engaging with this course through attending lectures and completing